google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/implement-a-push-handler.markdown

 order: 10
 translation_priority: 1
 notes:
-  sameorigin: "It is important to note that a notification can only open URLs from the same origin as the notification.
+  sameorigin: "Currently, a notification can only open URLs from the same origin as the notification.
 The simplest way to overcome this issue is to have a page on your domain that performs a redirect."
 ---

 <p class="intro">